 I.love.coffee.
 I can’t imagine my days without it.
 There are a few things in life that give me the right amount of a kick and coffee is one of them.
 I love the hustle and bustle of a café – the ambiance, the sounds of coffee beans being grounded and made, and the aroma that fills in your nostrils as soon as you walk into a cafe.
-I enjoy the smell of a fresh cup of coffee so much that I invariably always look forward to immerse myself in the smell when the barista hands me over the cup.
+I enjoy the smell of a fresh cup of coffee so much that I invariably always look forward to immersing myself in the smell when the barista hands me over the cup.
 Even though I like my coffee black and unflavored, I love the fact that there are countless varieties of flavors and ways to make it.
 This Turkish Coffee satisfies my taste buds correctly.

 - 1 cup of cold water